 The actuator of a 4-wheel-drive is designed to lock the differential once the driver engages 4WD by means of a switch from inside the cabin.
 The 4WD axle actuator is housed on the differential and contains the gears and shift fork required to lock the differential once it receives the signal.
 Once engaged the axle will rotate as one complete unit, drastically improving off-road traction.

 Many modern 4WD actuators are electronic that make use of an electronic solenoid to engage the actuator gears to lock the diff.
-Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and works together with the transfer case to activate the gears and lock the differential.
+Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and work together with the transfer case to activate the gears and lock the differential.

-When the driver activates differential locker by means of a switch, it triggers a process that connects drive-shafts to function as one locked unit.
+When the driver activates the differential locker by means of a switch, it triggers a process that connects drive shafts to function as one locked unit.
 The actuator uses a shift fork that slides a locking collar over two separate gears.
 This essentially engages 4WD mode.
 Most modern 4WDs with 4A complete this process automatically.

 All the moving components inside the actuator like the shift fork, locking collar, and gears need to be regularly inspected and lubricated to protect them from moisture setting in, causing internal damage.